ricardsoleaxa/gaad-hackathon-template/submission-guides/submission-instructions.md

 >For a project to qualify as a submission, it must be discoverable using the Mandatory GitHub Topics.
 See [repo requirements](./repo-requirements.md)

 ## Submission Artifacts
+This document describes the list of optional, suggested, and required artifacts associated with a well organized project submission.

 | Deliverable | Design Thinking | Hack-the-Code
 | --- | --- |--- |
 | Concept Playback - Pitch Video|  Required for judging. | Required for judging. |